What's the Matter With You (Part 1)

 The administrator held the last document in her hands, it was a notarized and sealed document boldly stamped in red: ‘Personal and Confidential’.
 Looking at the officers and the agent seated at the table she revealed, “We are not authorized to read this - I would like it noted that the seal is still intact.”

-Jotting something into his record Inspector Roberts stated, “So noted.”
+Jotting something into his record Detective Roberts stated, “So noted.”

 Continuing, Mrs. Shugendo said, “Lastly, we have Cameron’s admittance form, dated on September 25th.
 I discovered that his original dormitory assignment was Poe Cottage, but that was crossed out and no other location is indicated.”